The gt()

 data

-table to use as row captions to be placed in the display table stub.
+table to use as row labels to be placed in the table stub.
 If therownames_to_stub

 option isTRUE